MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 ## Trigger based logic

-Triggers like **When a record is created**, **When a record is updated**, and **When a record is deleted** initiate your flow within a few minutes of the event occurring.
+Triggers like **When a row is added, modified or deleted**, **When an action is performed**, and **When a flow step is run from a business process flow** initiate your flow within a few minutes of the event occurring.
 In rare cases, your flow can take up to 2 hours to trigger.

 When the trigger occurs, the flow receives a notification, but the flow runs on data that exists at the time the action runs.
-For example, if your flow triggers when a new record is created, and you update the record twice before the flow runs, your flow runs only once with the latest data.
+For example, if your flow triggers when a new row is created, and you update the row twice before the flow runs, your flow runs only once with the latest data.

 ## Specify advanced options